ADVOCACY

 The eligibility requirements for all of these programs vary by age, residency, and income.
 Up until 2025, each program also had a separate application.
 The New Jersey Income Tax Relief: Property Tax Deduction has always been included in the NJ-1040 State Income Tax Form.

-The new PAS-I Form for seniors, however, is available below and on the State of NJ Division of Taxation website at: www.nj.gov/treasury/taxation/propertytaxreliefforms.shtml.
-The form does not tell you how much of a rebate you will receive, stating only that based on the information you provide, the State will "determine the benefits you are eligible to receive and issue payments accordingly."
+The new 2024 Form PAS-1 for seniors was mailed to all those over 65 in a "Blue Booklet" which also contains instructions and a self-addressed mailing envelope to the State of NJ Division of Taxation.
+The application is also available below and on the State of NJ Division of Taxation website at: www.nj.gov/treasury/taxation/propertytaxreliefforms.shtml.
+The form does not tell you how much of a rebate you will receive, stating only

-Although the funding for Senior Freeze, Anchor and Stay NJ has not yet been approved in the new NJ State Budget, we have prepared a basic outline below of these programs as they currently exist based on the Revised Statute.
-The State has advised that the eligibility requirements and the benefits could change.
-We have also included information on the Annual Senior Citizens Property Tax Deduction and Veterans Credit which were previously approved by NJ constitutional amendments, and the New Jersey Income Tax Relief: Property Tax Deduction, which is already incorporated in the
+Although the funding for this year's Senior Freeze, Anchor and Stay NJ has not yet been approved in the new NJ State Budget, we have prepared a basic outline below of these programs as they currently exist.
+We have also included information on the New Jersey Income Tax Relief: Property

-For the Updated February 2025 Handoutoutlining all of New Jersey's Property Tax Relief Programs, click HERE
+For the Updated April 2025 Handoutoutlining all of New Jersey's Property Tax Relief Programs, click HERE

 Does a Guardianship Mean Protection?